silvermistshadow/address-book/readme.md

 0: Stores contacts as an object.
 (Done)
 1: Stores contacts in an address book object.
 (Done)
 2: Displays this when clicked.
 (Done)
-3: Physical and email addresses (in progress)
+3: Physical and email addresses (Done)
+4: Multiple addresses (not started)

 ## Setup/Installation Requirements